Betting News

 Missouri Sports Betting Bills to Include Integrity Fee

 The sports betting landscape in Missouri is going to face significant changes as the integrity fees have been unearthed from the ashes.
-Though Missouri was new to the sports betting scenario, talks of few relevant bills had begun in 2018; and seemed to have moved quite fast with the two pre-filed Missouri sports betting bills in the Senate.
+Though Missouri was new to the sports betting scenario, talks of a few relevant bills had begun in 2018 and seemed to have moved quite fast with the two pre-filed Missouri sports betting bills in the Senate.
+As this unfolds, Missourians to weigh in on new sports wagering petitions will play a critical role in shaping the future of sports betting in the state.
+Earlier, at the House convened a meeting between operators, Chairman Dan Shaul had stated that they were against any mandated payment to the leagues.

 Earlier, at the House convened a meeting between operators, Chairman Dan Shaul had stated that they were against any mandated payment to the leagues.
 This Special Interim Committee on Gaming did not talk about where it stood on mandated league payments, however.